anucc/coding-with-junk/hacking-with-junk-overview.md

 This course will introduce students to the process of product development afforded by the new generation of single-board computers and prototyping boards that have become available.
-Students will design a smart hardware "hero" device using Raspberry Pi computers, Arduino microcontrollers, sensors, and servos as the computing core of their designs.
+Students will design a smart hardware device using Raspberry Pi computers, Arduino microcontrollers, sensors, and servos as the computing core of their designs.
 They will create prototypes of their devices in maker-space style labs, where they will rapidly sketch in hardware